 What is Mediation?
 Seek Help From Your Austin Mediation Attorney

-Alternative dispute resolution (ADR) has been much heralded as a way to contain the costs and risks in litigation.
-Resolving legal disputes without a trial allows individuals and businesses to remain in control as they craft unique customized legal solutions.
+Broadly speaking, mediation is any instance in which a third party helps conflicting groups come to an agreement.
+In law, mediation is a form of alternative dispute resolution (ADR) in which disputes are settled outside of a court trial.
+ADR has been much heralded as a way to contain the costs and risks in litigation.
+Resolving legal disputes without a trial allows individuals and businesses to remain in control as they craft unique, customized legal solutions.
 Rather than entrust a high-stakes conflict to a judge or jury for a winner-take-all decision, participants in mediation have the opportunity to seek the most mutually advantageous resolution.

-Mediation often does have many benefits for business owners, but it is not a panacea.
-Many people entertain the notion that mediation offers clear solutions to every dispute, including breach of contract or shareholder disagreements.
+Often, mediation does have many benefits for those in the midst of business disputes.
+However, it is not a panacea.
+Some people entertain the notion that mediation can offer clear solutions to every dispute, including breach of contract or shareholder disagreements.
 This is not always the case.
-Both parties must agree to the outcome of mediation before the matter can be considered resolved.
+All parties must agree to the outcome of mediation before the matter can be considered resolved.

-Sometimes I advise my clients approaching business litigation to mediate soon after filing a lawsuit – if the facts are clear, and the case fully understood.
-Sometimes I advise my clients to wait until discovery has led to an accurate understanding of the probable outcome to their case.
-Efforts to mediate before a suit is filed are often fruitless.
+Sometimes, I advise my clients approaching business litigation to mediate soon after filing a lawsuit – if the facts are clear, and the case fully understood.
+Sometimes, I advise my clients to wait until discovery has led to an accurate understanding of the probable outcome to their case.
+Efforts to mediate before a suit is filed are often fruitless. — John McDuff

 Inherently, mediation has consequences for failing to reach an agreement: more expense and more risk as you must continue the litigation.
 Thus, all parties have an incentive to reach an agreement.
 However, it is folly to believe that a legal dispute will inevitably end with a “win-win” situation through mediation.
 Rather, the goal is usually to achieve an outcome that both parties can grudgingly accept.